Marketing and Promotions for Artists on Social Media and More

-- Reddit-as the self proclaimed “Front Page of the Internet” Reddit is a great place to share your work.
-Check out the genre specific subreddits like Art.
-I share new pieces as well as promotions in my online store.
+- Reddit-as the self-proclaimed “Front Page of the Internet” Reddit is a great place to share your work.
+Check out the genre-specific subreddits like Art.
+I share new pieces as well as promotions for my online store.
 Be mindful of each subreddit’s rules.
 They don’t mess around.
 You can find anything from illustration to fluid painting and a lot of dedicated artists and fans.

 - Pinterest– I pin every one of my blog posts and some of my store products on Pinterest.
 You never know what pin will take off, but definitely look around at successful pinners and boards to see what content people might be looking for.

 - YouTube– Art videos are addictive.
 If you ever get into recording your process, YouTube is a great way to expand your following.
 You especially want to focus on quality content here.
 See yourself as an entertainer rather than as an artist trying to push art sales.

 If you have a website, you should start collecting email addresses.
 My list is still small (and you might already be on it), but I send out one or two emails a month to update my dedicated followers about new sales, blog posts, and news updates.